Poornima-Muthukumar/DATA512/data-512-final-project/README.md

-# Impact of COVID-19 on Housing Market
+# Impact of COVID-19 on Housing Market in Mecklenburg County, North Carolina

 # Abstract
 In this project, I plan to analyze the impact of covid on the housing market.
 One specific area that specifically experienced the brunt of this unprecedented crisis is the housing market.
 As a home buyer during the pandemic, my husband and I were going through the process of searching for a home.
 But the housing market at the start of 2021 gave us immense anxiety and worry as the demand for the houses was very high, prices of the houses kept escalating at a very fast rate, the inventory of houses kept declining and the bidding war to top it off made things worse.
 We spent countless hours every day trying to read the news, watching youtube videos, and talking to other buyers to understand the housing market to help with the confusion.